aerospike/aerospike-client-nodejs/doc/policies.md

 #### DIGEST

-Send the digest value of the key.
+Sends the digest value of the key.
 This is the recommended mode of operation.
-This calculates the digest and send the digest to the server.
+This calculates the digest and sends the digest to the server.
 The digest is only calculated on the client, and not on the server.

 ```js
 policies.Key.DIGEST